 When the enzyme-linked receptor or an enzyme associated with this type of receptor is activated, a multitude of intracellular pathways are effectively regulated.
 The intracellular domains of enzyme-linked receptors are associated with an enzyme, directly interact with an enzyme, or itself is the enzyme.

 Irrespective of large intracellular and extracellular domains of enzyme-linked receptors, a single alpha-helical region of the peptide chain is responsible for forming the membrane-spanning region of enzyme-linked receptors.
 Activation of the enzyme takes place as a result of the signal transmitted through the channel after a ligand binds to the extracellular domain of the receptor.

 In most cases, activation of the enzyme takes place because the receptor is dimerized upon binding of a ligand.
 The activated enzyme leads to an intracellular cascade of events executing the response.

 G-protein linked receptors

-G-protein-coupled receptors (GPCRs) are the largest cell surface receptors: 7 trans-membrane proteins in the plasma membrane.
-GPCRs are responsible for the activation of trimeric membrane-bound G-proteins (GTP binding proteins) which subsequently activate either an ion channel (effector) or an enzyme in the cell membrane.
+G-protein-coupled receptors (GPCRs) are the largest cell surface receptors, composed of 7 transmembrane proteins in the plasma membrane.
+GPCRs are responsible for activating the trimeric membrane-bound G-proteins (GTP binding proteins) which subsequently activate either an ion channel (effector) or an enzyme in the cell membrane.

-When the alpha subunit is reversibly bound to GDP, the receptor is inactivated.
-However, the GDP can be exchanged for GTP with facilitation by a guanine-nucleotide exchange factor (GEF) and cause activation ofthe receptor.
+When the alpha subunit is reversibly bound to GDP, GPCR is inactivated.
+However, the GDP can be exchanged for GTP with the help of a guanine-nucleotide exchange factor (GEF), allowing for receptor activation.